 Propeller wounds are an all-too-common occurrence for manatees, however these are generally not life-threatening injuries.
 The more dangerous injuries they face from boats involve direct collisions which can break ribs, puncture a lung, or damage their internal organs.

 We watched the team skillfully tend to her, then slowly, carefully, carry her in a heavy tarp and release her back into the water where she swam away.
 If there is good news, it is in the tremendous dedication of these people to attend to the injured and help maintain a proper habitat for the manatee.
-I commend them in their efforts.
+Such a great effort to observe, and good eco lesson for kids.

 The walkway was reopened and we walked along the back side of the lagoon, where schools of fish dotted the crystal blue water and the lagoon opened up to the river beyond.